 It’s a bit more expensive than the simple splitters, but you get what you pay for, with more flexibility from a reputable manufacturer.

 TESmart HDMI Splitter 4K@60Hz Review

 Most readers can settle for 4K@30Hz – but if you’re planning to split a 4K gaming console like the PS4 Pro, or if you want to split a 4K HDR device at the best quality (like a Blu-ray player), you would do better with a 60Hz Splitter, which lets you play 60 frames per second.

 That’s exactly what this TESmart splitter does – with added support for the most recent HDCP standard (2.2 – so it should be suitable for Sky Q), as well as Dolby Atmos and several other advanced audio formats (though the splitter is just a pass-through – you still need a device that can interpret these audio signals).

-It’s a bit more expensive than some of the other splitter – but you get more for your money in this case.
+Plus, it’s a bit more expensive than some of the other splitters – but you get more for your money in this case.

 AmazonBasics is Amazon’s private label, which usually means cheap but solid products – and this splitter is exactly that.

 Without any bells and whistles, this splitter does what it sets out to do, and at 4K.